-- 1. Exhibitor must own all animals by June 15, current year, to be eligible to show. - 2.
+- 1. Exhibitor must own all animals by June 15, current year, to be eligible to show.
+(If the 15th falls on a weekend, then tagging paperwork will be due the Friday before). - 2.
 Exhibitor must prove ownership by tagging or registration papers to be eligible to show. - 3.
 Horns do not need to be tipped.
 No paint, powder or any artificial coloring may be used. - 4.
 Halters and show collars will be allowed in show ring; exhibitors will not lift front legs off ground during judging. - 5.
 Breeding meat goats cannot show in the Dairy Goat or Market Meat Goat Class. - 6.
 Does do not need to be slick shorn.

-Class 460 Spring Doe born after Jan.
-1, 2024

-Class 461 Fall Doe born between Sept.
-1 and Dec 31, 2023

-Class 462 Yearling Doe born between Sept 1, 2022 and Aug 31, 2023

-Class 463 Aged Does born before Sept 1, 2022
+Class 577 Spring Doe born after Jan.
+1, 2025 Class 578 Fall Doe born between Sept.
+1 and Dec 31, 2024 Class 579 Yearling Doe born between Sept 1, 2023 and Aug 31, 2024 Class 580 Aged Does born before Sept 1, 2023

-DIVISION Z SHEEP
+DIVISION 35 SHEEP

-- 1. Showmanship, Division T, is open to all sheep exhibitors. - 2.
+- 1. Showmanship, Division 29, is open to all sheep exhibitors. - 2.
 Sheep fitting stands will be allowed to dry animals only.
 They will be set up outside of the barn at discretion of superintendent. - 3.
 All Sheep must have Premise ID tags (scrapie tags).
-If not tagged they will not be allowed to remain at the Fairgrounds.
+If not tagged they will not be allowed to remain at the Fairgrounds. - 12.
+Halters and show collars will be allowed in show ring.
+Exhibitors may lift legs off the ground to set them into position, but all four feet of the animal must be on the ground during bracing and judges' examination.
+Bracing is allowed when appropriate in the show ring. - a.
+Example of appropriate time to brace; when judge views animal for side and rear profile.
+Also, when judge comes to gauge animal muscle by feeling down the top side (loin). - b.
+Example of inappropriate time to brace; when judge walks in front of the animal between the it and the edge of the show arena to view the animal's front